 - Submit by 6/14

-- Up to 50 parent SKUs can be submitted
+- You can submit up to 50 parent SKUs

 - You must set your coupon to run for the month of July to be sure you are running during Prime Day – driven by date and your budget